kolinsol/reliable_logs/README.md

 rebar3 run
 ```
 The application will start on port **8080**
-To ensure the application works you can issue the following request^
+To ensure the application works you can issue the following command
+in the command line:
 ```
 curl http://localhost:8080/ping
 ```
-If application is working you'll get a response like this^
+If application is working you'll get a response like this:
 ```
 {"success": true}
 ```